“Do you mind explaining how a thousand inflated condoms made you bullet-proof? And- goddamnit, how the fuck did he get another cigarette?”

 “I wasn’t bullet-proof.
 A bullet has too much kinetic energy to stop without heavy barriers.
 I simply made sure the bullets were not where I was.
 Also, I more or less just threw the cigarette up from my sleeve and caught it in my mouth when it floated behind my head.
 Zero gravity has its advantages.”

-Ali Cohen floated again, or as much as his restrains allowed anyway.
+Ali Cohen floated again, or as much as his restraints allowed anyway.

 “Forget the cigarette.
 Explain this technology of yours,” groaned Vick, “even exile is conditional on you explaining how it works.”